When are sequences of Boolean functions tame?: Proof of the main result

+\begin{remark} The proof of Theorem~\ref{theorem: increasing gen p} does not work when \( \lim_{n \to \infty}p_n = 0 \), even though Theorem~7 in~\cite{gk2018}, as well as the similar Theorem~1.3 in~\cite{b}, holds also in this case.
+The reason for this is that when \( \lim_{n \to \infty} p_n = 0 \), the lower bound on \( p_n^{-1}\sum_{i \in [n]} I_i(f_n)^2 \) provided by these theorems are too weak to be used in conjunction with Lemma~\ref{lemma: the very last lemma}.
 Theorem~I.5 in~\cite{lm2019} gives an alternative to Theorem~7 in~\cite{gk2018} for sequences of increasing Boolean functions when \( (p_n)_{n \geq 1} \) is given by \( p_n = n^{-(k-1)/k} \) for some even number \( k \geq 0 \).
-However, this theorem has additional assumptions which e.g.\ the counter-example given in~\cite{f2020} does not satisfy.
+However, this theorem has additional assumptions which, e.g., the counter-example given in~\cite{f2020} does not satisfy.
 More important for us however, it does not cover the range of \( (p_n)_{n \geq 1} \) where we have neither counter-examples nor a positive result. \end{remark}